browserslist/browserslist/README.md

   to match Browserslist target browsers query.
 * [`browserslist-useragent-ruby`] is a Ruby library to checks browser by user agent string to match Browserslist.
+* [`browserslist-browserstack`] Run BrowserStack tests for all browsers in Browserslist config.
 * [`caniuse-api`] returns browsers which support some specific feature.
-* [`browserslist-browserstack`] returns BrowserStack capabilites that match Browserslist queries.
 * Run `npx browserslist` in your project directory to see project’s target browsers.
 This CLI tool is built-in and available in any project with Autoprefixer.